 The van will drop you off in front of El Cantil (tip the driver $1 per bag).
 There are two buildings.
 You will be in the South (Sur in Spanish) building.
 DO NOT ENTER THE OFFICE WITH THE RED TARP.
 The first number of the condo unit numbers corresponds to the floor the condo is on, the second letter is the unit on that floor, and the letter (S or N) at the end corresponds to either the South or North tower.
 Our unit is 4CS (the third unit on the fourth floor of the South Tower).
-If you are not immediately greeted by the property manager, give your name to one of the doormen (in yellow shirts) and they will give you access to the elevator and assist with your bags (it is appropriate to tip them if you desire), and inform the property manager of your arrival.
-Once at our door, enter the code provided in the lock to enter the condo.
+If you are not immediately greeted by the property manager, give your name to one of the doormen (in red shirts) and they will give you access to the elevator, assist with your bags (it is appropriate to tip them), and inform the property manager of your arrival.
+Once at our door, enter the code provided in the lock keypad to enter the condo.
 Please do not share the code with anyone that is not a representative of our management company (Caribbean Beach Properties).
-If you have any problems getting the door open, please contact the management company (using the information below or from the instructions that we e-mailed to you after your booking), or ask anyone in a yellow shirt to help contact the property manager.
+If you have any problems getting the door open, please contact the management company (using the information below or from the instructions that we e-mailed to you after your booking), or ask anyone in a red shirt to help contact the property manager.

 Property Management Contact Information